Frequently Asked Questions

 We are currently finalising the workstreams to carry out further work such as this.
 Progress will be reported as part of our regular update cycle to industry.

 The dematerialisation requirement from EU CSDR, Article 76(2), was not transposed into UK CSDR.
 The AST considers that the only UK CSDR amendment needed for the implementation of T+1 settlement in the UK is to Article 5(2).
-Article 5(2) pertains to shares traded on UK trading venues and does not affect the transfer of share certificates, which are typically not traded on trading venues.
+Article 5(2) pertains to shares traded on UK trading venues and does not directly affect the transfer of share certificates, which are typically not traded on trading venues.

 This is a question that participants should ask their compliance department.
 The Taskforce’s view is that everything you confirm today, needs to be confirmed tomorrow.